Canva / Fairygodboss Staff

 Communication is key — especially in the workplace, where people need to be on the same page and be working toward the same ultimate bigger-picture goals.
-But, often, we're faced with a lack of communication that can lead to a whole host of issues at work.
+Working remotely can bring unique challenges to good communication as well.
+But, often, this skill is lacking which can lead to a whole host of issues at work.

 Here are seven things that can arise from a lack of communication in the workplace.